RobertRostohar/SDS-Framework/utilities/SDS-Convert/README.md

    Timestamps in the output file will be milliseconds in integer format type.
 Start and stop tick arguments are also integer numbers \[*ms*\].

+- **Audio WAV**
+   Format flag: `-f audio_wav`

+   Convert .sds to audio WAV format.
+It takes one sensor and appends required wave header, derived from the parameters in the metadata file.

 ## Set-up and requirements
 ### Requirements